Status Common breeding migrant, abundant passage migrant and accidental resident or winter visitor (Karpov and Belyalov 2009).

 Habitat From semi-deserts to woodlands, often near water; mainly in lowlands and foothills, up to 1,960 m in the central Tien Shan (Berezovikov 2007).

 Distribution Widespread breeder in Kazakhstan.
 Absent from Mangghystau province and the deserts.
 During migration, throughout Kazakhstan.
 The largest numbers (tens of thousands) have been observed at the Chokpak pass in the Talasskiy Alatau foothills.
 Gatherings of non-breeding, mainly immature birds are found in summer, for instance, flocks of 250 birds in the Volga-Ural sands (Lindeman et al 2005).
-Winter record: 13 February 2009, Panfilov (Karpov and Belyalov 2009).
+Winter records: 13 February 2009, Panfilov, one bird (Karpov and Belyalov 2009); 10 December 2014, Almaty, two birds (Berezovikov 2014).

 Migration From early March to mid-May, and from early August to mid-November (Belyalov 2008; Berezovikov 2012) (September).